Hugos68/capkit/README.md

 npm run build
 ```

+## Capacitor

+For further questions about Capacitor you can refer to the [Capacitor Docs](https://capacitorjs.com/docs).

+## Issues

+If you encounter any issues or have concerns, please take a moment to [report them](https://github.com/Hugos68/capkit/issues/new).
+Your feedback is greatly appreciated and improves the quality of CapKit.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.